For immediate assistance with this listing call Danny Graham at (757) 613-6059

 Great opportunity for a building lot and waiting for your custom home in the southern end of Suffolk!

-Great opportunity for wooded acreage in the beautiful countryside of Suffolk.
-5.5 acres waiting for you to come build your dream home.
+Great opportunity for partially wooded and cleared acreage in the beautiful countryside of Suffolk.
+2.5 acres waiting for you to come build your dream home.
 This tract has plenty of paved road frontage.
 This is country living with conveniences not far away.
 Be at the Suffolk bypass in less than 10 minutes and then to all of Hampton Roads without a signal light.
 Less than 2 more miles and you are in Downtown Suffolk.
-At that time you will find shopping, banks, restaurants, and Obici Hospital.
-Timber about 15 years old.
+In that time you will find shopping, banks, restaurants, and Obici Hospital.
 Call about perc info.
 Call Danny Graham at 757-613-6059 or email him at dgraham@ to discuss or set up a time to see.

 Suffolk is located in the Hampton Roads metropolitan area which also includes the independent cities of Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, and Virginia Beach, as well as other smaller cities, counties, and towns of Hampton Roads.
 With miles of waterfront property on the Nansemond and James River, present day Suffolk was formed in 1974 after consolidating with Nansemond County and the towns of Holland and Whaleyville.